 Accessible Housing

 For students with disabilities that impact one’s residential environment, the Office of Student Disability Services (OSDS) works closely with the Office of Residential Life to provide accessible housing.
 Reasonable and appropriate housing adjustments are determined upon careful review of the student’s disability, the residential environment, and the measures that may be necessary to provide the housing adjustment.
-Returning students are expected to submit the form by date listed on the application, which typically is near the end of February.
-Learn more by downloading the OSDS Requesting Accessible Campus Housing Information Guide.
+Returning students are expected to submit an application by the date communicated in their recent residential life emails and on the housing portal.
+Learn more by downloading the OSDS Requesting Accessible Housing Consideration Guide.

 Gender-Inclusive Housing